TIBHannover/ConfIDent_schema/project/docs/confident_schema.md

  * [EventStatus](EventStatus.md) - The status of the academic event which indicates if it takes place as planned.
  * [EventType](EventType.md) - The most common minimal event types.
 For event types that are not in this list, you can use "other" and provide the label of this other event format using the [Event Format](event_format.md) property.
  * [MetricType](MetricType.md) - The possible metric of an academic event.
- * [RelationType](RelationType.md) - The kinds of relations that are allowed between academic events.
  * [ReviewProcessType](ReviewProcessType.md) - The possible values for the metric that describes the review process undertaken by the organizers of an academic event.

 ### Subsets